bradwestness/bradwestness.github.io/_posts/2019/2019-03-25-tuesdays-with-bernie-no-11-hurt-hurlers.md

 image: content/images/cactuscrew.jpg
 ---

-Spring Training is effectively over, and Opening Night is this Thursday!
+Spring Training is effectively over, and Opening Day is this Thursday!
 It an exciting season, as the Brewers have openly stated that they have every intention of making a run for the World Series this year.
 With some free agent additions, the lineup is looking pretty dang stacked.
 However, there is one somewhat concerning piece of business